Public Interest Position Funding Opportunities

-Summer public service work is an excellent way to gain legal experience and make future contacts.
+Public service work is an excellent way to gain legal experience and make future contacts.
 For students interested in postgraduate careers in public service, gaining work experience is critical.
-Finding a paid summer internship, however, can be challenging.
+Finding a paid summer or school-year internship, however, can be challenging.
 Funding constraints and the popularity of certain programs enable employers to offer positions with little or no salary.

-Although some individual organizations and offices pay summer interns or host their own fellowship programs, most do not and rely on the student to obtain funding from another source.
+Although some individual organizations and offices pay interns or host their own fellowship programs, most do not and rely on the student to obtain funding from another source.

-The programs listed below are by no means the only sources of summer jobs and internships in public service but are popular programs among Kent students.
-For a comprehensive list of summer Summer Funding Sources Nationwide, visit the PSJD website.
+The programs listed below are by no means the only sources of jobs and internships in public service but are popular programs among Kent students.
+For a comprehensive list of public interest funding resources, please visit PSJD.org.

 Public Interest Law Initiative (PILI)

-The PILI Summer Internship program places first and second year law students in designated Chicago area public interest organizations.
-A PILI intern receives $5,000 for ten weeks of full time summer work, and participates in weekly educational programs.
+The PILI Internship program places first and second year law students in designated Chicago area public interest organizations during the summer, spring and fall semesters.
+A PILI intern receives a $5,000 stipend for ten weeks of full time summer work, and participates in weekly educational programs.
 Information is available at http://pili.org/internships.
 Students should apply early to assure consideration.
 First years may apply on December 1; and second years may apply on October 15.

 Kent Justice Foundation Summer Fellowships